 Cole Thornton, a gunfighter for hire, joins forces with an old friend, Sheriff J.P.
 Hara.
 Together with an old Indian fighter and a gambler, they help a rancher and his family fight a rival rancher that is trying to steal their water.

-A Union Cavalry outfit is sent behind confederate lines in strength to destroy a rail/supply centre.
+A Union Cavalry outfit is sent behind Confederate lines in strength to destroy a rail/supply center.
 Along with them is sent a doctor who causes instant antipathy between him and the ...
 See full summary »

 38 of 46 people found this review helpful.

 Was this review helpful to you?